Incredible India (www.incredibleindia.org) Official India tourism site.

 - Sunscreen and sunglasses

 - Mosquito repellent

 - A reliable padlock for budget hotel doors

 - Sheet sleeping bag for budget hotel rooms and dorms

 - An MP3 player to help pass the time while waiting for delayed transport

 What to Wear

-- Inform your debit-/credit-card company you’re heading away
+- Inform your debit/credit-card company you’re heading away

-- Arrange for appropriate travel insurance and vaccinations
+- Arrange travel insurance